sbalian/spindec/README.md

 and central spin systems.
 These were written by Seto Balian starting in 2011.
 Methods used to efficiently fill Hamiltonian matrix elements were originally written in Fortran by Tania Monteiro.
-This version was started on May 19, 2013.
+Development for SpinDec as an open-source project started in May 2013.

 Acknowledgements
 ----------------